How to Spatchcock a Turkey

 What tools do I need to spatchcock a turkey?

 - One method of spatchcocking a turkey involves using kitchen shears to cut along either side of the backbone, then pressing down on the breastbone to flatten the bird.
+The best shears to spatchcock a turkey are heavy-duty and very sharp.
+Make sure to clean and sanitize them after using!

 - You can alternately use a long sharp kitchen knife to remove the backbone.